 Other experience involves extensive work in education, arts and health, teaching at all levels and delivering a prescription arts programme across 5 GP surgeries over a two year period throughout Wiltshire.
 Susan has given talks and taken part in discussion panels on a number of occasions including Navigating Difficult Ground at the Young Gallery, Salisbury in connection to the Cicatrix four year international touring exhibition and at screenings of her film work at Co-Exist gallery in Southend and at Chisehale gallery in London.

 Susan has initiated, delivered and raised funding for numerous participatory art projects such as Do I Know You, in 2018, often mentoring and training other artists in participatory settings.
 She was also commissioned to produce a training film in connection with the Do I Know You project for Sunderland University.
-Susan has instigated and undertaken commissioned curatorial projects such as http://block-chain.chapelartsstudios.co.uk and written for various publications including A-N and the AHRC funded Still Point Journal symposium on Digital Selves.
+Susan has instigated and undertaken commissioned curatorial projects such as http://block-chain.chapelartsstudios.co.uk and written for various publications including A-N, Art & Christianity, the Sluice magazine and the AHRC funded Still Point Journal symposium on Digital Selves.

 BLOCK_CHAIN symposium at Winchester School of Art 2018